 The year has been tough and it is expected that the winter vacations will be slightly different due to the current global pandemic.
-More than ever, I feel that I need a getaway despite the prevailing conditions.
+More than ever, I feel that I need a getaway to one of these beautiful Mexico villa rentals despite the prevailing conditions.
 Many are still wondering whether it is safe to travel before a vaccine is readily available.
 I cannot yes or no because it all comes down to an individual’s travel plans.
 The most important thing I want to know before I travel is the rate of infection in my holiday destination.
 The activities I will be doing will also matter as well as the means of transport.

 The Centers for Disease Control and Prevention has given strict measures for travel by destination.
 They warn that traveling increases the risk of contracting and spreading the virus.
 So you must take all the precautions to keep safe.
-My doctor recently advised me to take a vacation as close to my home as possible.
-One thing I will be avoiding is large crowds so I guess I will opt for more indoor activities than outdoor excursions.
+My doctor recently advised me to take a vacation as close to my home as possible and to accept my vaccine as soon as I am offered it.
+It may be a while before we are all vaccinated, as they have to be kept at freezing temperatures in fridges similar to the ones on this site: https://www.sciquip.co.uk/sciquip-pharmacy-fridges.html.
+This makes the vaccines hard to transport and means the vaccination program is likely to be quite slow, so whilst I’m waiting for my vaccine I will be avoiding large crowds and indoor activities where there is little ventilation.
+Outdoor excursions are apparently much safer as there is plenty of fresh air around to dilute the virus.
 The CDC warns travelers to check what rules and regulations are in effect at the destination.

 Various changes have been implemented in the security screening protocol to minimize the risk of infections.
 These procedures have been put in place for the good.
 Wearing masks and gloves is a mandatory requirement for all travelers.
 There are stringent measures on carry-on limits and sanitization.
 Every city, state, and nation has specific restrictions with most places accepting Covid-free tourists only.
 In other states, 14-day quarantine is imposed on everyone arriving from another state even after testing negative.